Lightning/

 • Signing off on design readiness based on real-world usage scenarios.

-User Acceptance Testing Process in Seven Steps: Here’s a quick breakdown of how each step fits into the overall UAT workflow:
+UAT Process in Seven Steps: A quick breakdown of how each step fits into the overall UAT workflow.

 This is essential for understanding what needs to be tested.
 UAT is driven by business needs, so analyzing requirements ensures tests align with expected outcomes.